What is a "Habitable" Planet, Anyway? - Out There

 That is the critical thing to keep in mind when you take in the latest headlines.
 We are still learning.
 There is no shame in that!
 The pace of progress is astounding.
 Sixty years ago, it seemed plausible that there were steamy jungles on Venus.
 Thirty years ago, we didn’t know of a single planet around a star other than the Sun.
 Proxima b was discovered less than two yeas ago.

 We should be proud of how far we’ve come, while remaining humble about how far we yet have to go.
 Beware of sweeping claims about which worlds can support life, but be equally skeptical about claims regarding which ones can’t.
 Scientists have barely begun to chip away at the mysteries of why and how life began on Earth.
-After a half-century of space exploration, we still can’t say if there are microbes lurking somewhere on Mars, and we have only begun to examine the case for life on Europa or Enceladus.
+After a half-century of space exploration, we still can’t say if there are microbes lurking somewhere on Mars, and we’ve taken only the first baby steps to examine the case for life on Europa or Enceladus.

 I roll my eyes at stories making confident claims about utter unknowns, such as the idea I mentioned that life on Earth could not exist without the Moon.
-In a universe of vast possibilities, such an argument seems motivated less by science than by a desire to assert our uniqueness.
+In a universe of vast possibilities, such an argument seems motivated less by science than by an emotional desire to assert our uniqueness.
 Sure enough, a new study came out last week indicating that some moonless exoplanets might be perfectly happy and stable all the same.
 It’s fun to speculate, but it’s far more satisfying to gather the real data (and if you can help–by doing the research or by supporting the funding that makes it possible–so much the better).

 Results will be pouring in from TESS very soon.
 New space telescopes, new giant observatories on Earth, and next-generation instruments will soon be finding and analyzing planets in ways never before possible.
 Soon they will be scrutinizing Proxima b, the Trappist-1 planets, and dozens of other intriguing worlds.
 What they will find will enlighten us and, no matter how much we stretch our imaginations, will almost surely surprise us as well.